 Kids who misinterpret social cues or miss them altogether might have trouble making friends.
 Your child’s teacher could be a valuable asset on this front.
 Here are ways the teacher can help.

-One way the teacher can help increase your child’s social standing is simply by showing that she enjoys being around him.
+One way the teacher can help increase your child’s social standing is simply by showing enjoyment in being around your child.
 That doesn’t mean treating your child as the class “pet.”
-Instead, the teacher can do things like laughing and chatting with your child in front of others.
+Instead, the teacher can do things like laugh and chat with your child in front of others.

 2. Give your child responsibilities.

 The teacher can give your child leadership opportunities and coveted responsibilities.
-If the kids are always vying for the opportunity to hand out snacks on Fridays, you could ask the teacher to put your child in charge of this and have him pick a few kids to help.
+If the kids are always vying for the opportunity to hand out snacks on Fridays, you could ask the teacher to put your child in charge of this.
+Your child could pick a few kids to help.